bash/fmtastic/readme.md

 ## Contribution
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be multi-licensed as above, without any additional terms or conditions.

 [Vulgar Fractions]: https://en.wikipedia.org/wiki/Fraction_(mathematics)#Simple,_common,_or_vulgar_fractions